wieslawsoltes/Dock/docs/dock-model-controls.md

 `IProportionalDockSplitter` between dockables to allow the user to resize the areas at runtime.
 The splitter exposes `CanResize` which can disable dragging for fixed layouts.
-When `ResizePreview` is true the splitter only shows a highlighted drag preview and applies the size changes once the pointer is released.
+When `ResizePreview` is true the splitter previews the drag and applies the size changes once the pointer is released.
+The splitter is highlighted while dragging.

 ## IRootDock